Aniket-Sharma/Snake-Game/README.md

 The game we all loved to play in our childhood.
 The game is designed using pygames and a needs lot of improvements yet.
 Any suggestion is appreciated.

 The game is under-development and needs a lot of work.
-Its just an rough blue-print.
+Its just a rough blue-print.

 If you have any suggestions to improve the game, please do let us know.

 To play the game
-Clone the repository and make sure your system has following softwares installed :
+Clone the repository and make sure you have following requirments fullfiled :

   1. PYTHON (This is designed with Python 3.7 but any 3.0+ version of python should work)
   2. PYGAMES (This is designed with Pygames version 1.9 but any latest version should work)